KevinAiken/BTCheckIn/README.md

 * Hardware consists of a Raspberry Pi with a USB Bluetooth dongle connected to a local network.

-# Sample Website Portal Images
+# Sample Web Portal Images
 ![Sample image of website](https://raw.githubusercontent.com/KevinAiken/BTCheckIn/master/noEmployeesIn.png)
+* This is with no employees currently present.

 ![Another sample image of website](https://raw.githubusercontent.com/KevinAiken/BTCheckIn/master/oneEmployeeIn.png)
+* This is with one employee, Nishant, present.
+Whether or not the employee is present is pulled directly from the MySQL database.